JuhiPathak23/JuhiPathak23/README.md

 - 📝 I like to write articles on: <a href="https://medium.com/@juhipathak23](https://medium.com/@juhipathak23">Medium</a>

-- 💬 Ask me about: **Full Stack Development, Graphic Designing, Literature & Poetry**
+- 💬 Ask me about: **Full Stack Development, Graphic Design, Literature & Poetry**

 - 📫 Reach out to me at: **pathakkakul@gmail.com**